 - ¼ cup white miso

 - Heat the oil in a large pot over medium-high heat.
 Add the chicken and cook until browned, 2-4 minutes.
 Transfer to a plate.

 - Add the onion and salt.
 Cook 2-3 minutes, or until softened but not browned.
 Stir in the ginger, garlic, turmeric, and allspice and cook 1 minute.

-- Stir in the tomatoes, coconut milk and 2 cups of water.
+- Stir in the potatoes, tomatoes, coconut milk and 2 cups of water.
 Return the chicken to the pot and add the cinnamon sticks and lemongrass.
 Bring to a boil then reduce heat and simmer 10-15 minutes, or until the potatoes are soft.

 - Remove the lemongrass stalks (if using) and cinnamon sticks from the pot and discard them.

 - Whisk in the miso.
 Cook 1-2 minutes, until heated through.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.